DAY TO DAY PROGRAM

 Day 4: Embark on the coastal boat

 The morning is at your own leisure.
-After 3 days with a lot of great experiences, it is now time to digest the experiences aboard the coastal boat M / S Sarfaq Ittuk, departing at 17.00.
-You begin the beautiful trip, by sailing out of the bay, and between Ilulissat and Aasiaat there is a good chance to see Humpback whales playing in the ocean.
+After 3 days with a lot of great experiences, it is now time to digest the experiences aboard the coastal boat M/S Sarfaq Ittuk, departing at 17.00.
+You begin the beautiful trip, by sailing out of the bay, and between Ilulissat and Aasiaat there is a good chance of seeing Humpback whales playing in the ocean.
 In addition to whales there are a myriad of different seabirds.
 The area has amongst other things, one of the world’s largest population of Terns.
 Today you will port at Aasiaat between 21:30-22:00 .

 Day 5: Sisimiut, Kangaatsiaq & Maniitsoq

 The ship continues south, giving you the opportunity to enjoy the beautiful coastal scenery and watch out for whales.
 After the ship leaves the Disco Bay, the landscape gradually becomes more rough and steep.
 In Sisimiut, you will notice the towering landmark, Kællingehætten, behind the town, as a fascinating backdrop to the beautiful Greenlandic wooden houses, for which the city is known for.
 Later the ship will be calling at the city Maniitsoq.
 The trip through the fjord of eternity reveals some of the most beautiful landscape in Greenland.
 You pass by high mountains, and there are many birds, as well as bird cliffs nearby.
 Today’s port visits is at Sisimiut from 09:00 to 11:00, Kangaatsiaq from 17:30 to 17:45 and Maniitsoq from 21:30 to 10:00 p.m.

 During the period from 1st of June to 30st of August, there will be a guide on board, to explain about Greenland